This information is excerpted from MSF’s 2017 International Activity Report.

-Doctors Without Borders/Médecins Sans Frontières (MSF) provided health care to Syrian refugees and vulnerable Jordanians around the country.
+Doctors Without Borders/Médecins Sans Frontières (MSF) runs health care programs to assist Syrian refugees and vulnerable Jordanians.

 There are almost 650,000 registered Syrian refugees in Jordan, the majority of whom rely on humanitarian assistance to meet their basic needs.
 The huge growth in the number of people has placed increased pressure on the country’s health system.
 MSF operates three clinics in Irbid governorate dedicated to providing Syrians and vulnerable Jordanians with treatment for non-communicable diseases (NCDs), a leading cause of death in the region.
 The clinics offer medical care, home visits, and psychosocial support to about 5,000 patients with diseases such as diabetes and hypertension.
 In 2017, the clinics carried out more than 37,000 consultations.
 MSF also supports a comprehensive primary health care center in Turra, in Sahel Houran district, Ar Ramtha, which serves Syrian refugees and the local community.
 The team there conducted 12,554 consultations in 2017.